As promised a new post. I haven't much chance to get

 previous year and I could remember a

-good amount of Wheatear beening around
+good amount of Wheatear beening aroundfor most of August.
+Hopefully this won't be

 the only chance I get.